Mankind has made big efforts to concentrate the wind for increasing the

 Research and Development for Shrouded Wind Turbines

 European Wind Energy Conference, Hamburg, 22.-26.
-October 1984, Hamburg,
+October 1984,

 Proceedings, Pages 236-245